 He is a Professorial Fellow at the Royal Society for Public Health (PFRSPH) and chair of the RSPH Special Interest Group in Arts, Health & Wellbeing.
 Paul is also a Fellow at the Saltzburg Global Seminar (2017-ongoing).

-He supervises doctoral research at Salomons Centre and UCL's Dementia Research Centre.
+He supervises doctoral research at Salomons Institute and UCL's Dementia Research Centre.

 Research and knowledge exchange

 Current and recent research:

 Co-I, ESRC-NIHR funded (2019-2023) mixed-methods study, The impact of multicomponent peer support groups for those living with rare dementias (£3.65 million, Seb Crutch, P-I, UCL).

 Under development (due out late 2020): second edition of Qualitative Research in Psychology: Expandng perspecties in methodology and design.
 Washington, DC: APA Press.

 Co-Director/Collaborator, Wellcome Trust funded research and public engagement residency at The Wellcome Collection Hub, Created Out of Mind: Shaping perceptions of dementia through art and science (2016-18): http://www.createdoutofmind.org/ (£1.1 million, Seb Crutch, UCL P-I)